 See our Ratings Methodology.

-However, it’s perhaps quite telling that even Netflix fell short of Aussie expectations in terms of new releases, rating four stars in this area, along with BigPond Movies.
-But overall BigPond and Foxtel rated just three stars apiece, with Stan and Fetch TV achieving four-star reviews.
+However, it’s perhaps quite telling that even Netflix fell short of Aussie expectations in terms of new releases and range of content, scoring four stars in each category.

 While this can add up, if you share the cost with friends or housemates, it can work out to be incredibly cheap – much cheaper than some other pay TV options.
 But it’s only good value if you’re making use of the service, of course.

 You can subscribe to Netflix directly through the Netflix Australia website, first benefiting from a free trial before you start to be billed every month.
 Be aware that you will be billed unless you cancel the trial beforehand.
-Some internet providers also offer free subscriptions with new plan offers from time to time.
-Telstra and Optus have been known to do this.
-Some plans allow you to stream Netflix without using your own data allowance, which is very helpful for households without unlimited data plans.
+Some internet providers also offer free Netflix subscriptions with new product offers from time to time.
+Telstra, Vodafone and Optus have all been known to do this.
+Additionally, some plans allow you to stream Netflix without using your own data allowance, which is very helpful for households without an unlimited data plan.

 Stan starts at $10 for one stream, $12 for three streams and up to $15 for four streams.
 Overall this is cheaper than the equivalent of what Netflix has to offer.
-With Stan you also get a free trial before you start to be billed, and like Netflix there are no lock-in contracts.
-Stan shines through with its straightforward pricing policy.
+With Stan you also get a free trial before you start to be billed, and like Netflix there is no lock-in contract.

 Like Netflix, the best option is to go straight to the source and buy a subscription through the Stan website.
 You can watch on your laptop, smartphone, tablet, LG, Samsung, Sony or Hisense Smart TVs, and through Apple TV among other things.
 Both Telstra and Optus have been known to offer free Stan subscriptions as part of their premium broadband packages starting at around $80 a month.